concordancejs/react/README.md

 When comparing [React
 component](https://facebook.github.io/react/docs/components-and-props.html)
 elements, the element type is compared by identity.
-After deserialization the element types are compared by function name, taking into account whether serialization and / or comparison is done using Node.js 4, which has less reliable support for function names.
+After deserialization the element types are compared by function name.

 Component elements are formatted with a &#x235F; character after the element name.
 Properties and children are formatted by [Concordance](https://github.com/concordancejs/concordance).